KhronosGroup/OpenCL-Guide/chapters/os_tooling.md

 llvm-spirv test.bc -o test.spv
 ```

-__Note:__ Converting optimized IR is currently unsupported.
-However, the stand-alone __spirv-opt__ tool can be used to optimize SPIR-V modules once they have been created.
+__Note:__ Converting IR produced with optimization levels other than `-O0` is only available as an experimental feature and it is not guaranteed to work.
+The majority of common functionality is expected to convert even when optimizations are enabled.
+Developers are encouraged to file a bug report when issues are encountered.
+When translating modules obtained with optimizations can not be not supported, the stand-alone __spirv-opt__ tool can be used to optimize in SPIR-V format once the conversion is done from LLVM IR produced with optimizations disabled.

 __(iii)__ Linking multiple modules can be done on LLVM IR level by passing multiple `.bc` files to __llvm-link__.